rag594/knox/README.md

 # knox

 Tool to generate the spec template for kong with support of different plguins.
+Different plugins at service/route level are needed to setup our service on kong.This can be used to generate a template and playaround with it.

 Now you can generate template with plugins at global, service and route level.You take the template and extend it for other routes/services.